videowhisper/VideoCall-HTML5-Videochat-PHP/README.md

 Before installing, test the simple setup in the live demo:
 [PHP HTML5 Videochat / Video Call : Live Demo](https://demo.videowhisper.com/videocall-html5-videochat-php/)

-This plain php edition includes code and minimal scripts tp embed a HTML5 Videochat app and test/showcase some features.
+This plain php edition includes code and minimal scripts to embed the HTML5 Videochat app and test/showcase basic features.
 This edition is for integrating/using application with own scripts/framework.
 This edition showcases 2 way videocalls.
 For a complete implementation of advanced capabilities, see [Turnkey HTML5 Videochat Site](https://paidvideochat.com/html5-videochat/) edition, available as WordPress plugin with full php source.
 The turnkey site edition implements pay per minute videochat (group and private 2 way video calls) with membership, billing, advanced tools.

 ### Simple PHP Edition Features: Video Call
  * [x] Automatically create a room as caller and show link to invite client